MykalMachon/mykal.codes/src/posts/aeropress-latte.md

 ## Recipe

-The most involved part of the recipe is the
+The most involved part of the recipe is the "espresso" everything else is pretty easy!

 ### The "espresso"
 1. put your paper filter into your AeroPress.